 Each item in the sitemap links to the relevant page.
 Therefore, if a user is looking for a particular page or category on your site, they can use the sitemap to locate and access it quickly.
 This can help improve your User Experience (UX) and reduce your bounce rate.

 It’s worth noting that an HTML sitemap is different from an XML sitemap.
 The latter is less human-friendly, and designed to enable search engines like Google and Bing to crawl and index your content.
-You can use a plugin such as Yoast SEO to create an XML sitemap:
+You can use a WordPress SEO plugin to create an XML sitemap:

 Both HTML and XML sitemaps can be beneficial for your website.
 The HTML sitemap serves as a directory for your visitors, enabling them to easily access every page on your site.
 This can be particularly handy if you have a large number of subpages.